karnika-c-s/PRODIGY_WD_02/README.md

 # Stop Watch
 A simple stopwatch created using HTML, CSS, and JavaScript.
-The stopwatch allows users to start, record laps, and reset the timer.
+The stopwatch allows users to start, record laps, and reset
 ## Features
 1. Start: Begin the stopwatch to measure time.
 2. Lap: Record a lap while the stopwatch is running.